-Back inland now, I can concentrate on things other than the perfect horizon, and tell you that the Kindle version of THE MERMAID AND THE BEAR is available to pre-order on Amazon while Waterstones have the paperback on pre-order.
-Both will be out properly on October 18th.
+Back inland now, I can concentrate on things other than the perfect horizon, and tell you that THE MERMAID AND THE BEAR is out now in paperback and Kindle.
+Universal link to historical witchcraft accusations, romance, medieval Christmas and the wild Scottish countryside!

 I’ve given the book its own, information filled, page here.

 And there’s some bookish places I can be followed, if you so wish: